ackerm44/trailblazer/notes.md

-2. Decide on some basic layouts for each page
 4. Work on Devise Authentication
 6. Consider removing features column
 7. User can save the trail to one of their lists